BlueDotBrigade/daten-lokator/README.md

    - Where:
       - `BlueDotBrigade.DatenLokator.DemoTests` is the directory where the project file (`*.csproj`) can be found.
       - `Serialization` is the namespace where the `XmlSerializerTests.cs` automated tests can be found.
-2. When an input file is needed, simply call the appropriate `Daten` method.
+2. When an input file is needed, simply call the appropriate `Daten` method from your automated test.
    - For example: `new Daten().AsString()`

 ### Sample Code